amateur80lvl/lxcex/README.md

 * A decent replacement for runit.
 * Stand-alone Kate fork.
 Its debian package pulls a lot of dependencies.
   Probably I simply should compile it by myself.
+* Weston and wlroots-based compositors close session when connection to the socket is lost.
+Need re-connect feature.

 ## The book